zodac/folding-stats/README.md

 ### Adding Teams

-Click on the **List of Team** button.
+Click on the **List of Teams** button.
 It should also show an empty list.
 We can manually create a team (or many) by clicking on `Teams`
 -> `Create Team`.
 You can now populate the fields and create a team.

 Note that you do not *technically* add a user to a team.
 Instead, when you create a user, it is assigned to a team.
 As a result, the team admin screen